-Project requires students to work in teams of 4 to 5.
+The Group Presentation requires students to work in teams of 5-6.
 Learning to work together in teams is a crucial transferrable skill you will use not only in your coursework, but also in your future careers.
 Support is available if you encounter common teamwork challenges such as:

-Team members feeling left out of the team.

-- Team members not responding in a timely manner to communication. - Division or quality of work among team members being unequal or unfair.
+- Team members feeling left out of the team. - Team members not responding in a timely manner to communication. - Division or quality of work among team members being unequal or unfair.